xyb/baidupcsleecher/README.md

 }
 ```

-When the leech task is created, the backgroud processes will start:
+When the leech task is created, the background processes will start:
 - save the shared files to your own cloud drive
 - fetch the list of files
 - pre-download samples (first 10KB) of all files